dkz2r/machine-learning-novice-sklearn/episodes/05-clustering.md

 ---

 :::::: questions
- - "What is unsupervised learning?"
+ - What is unsupervised learning?
- - "How can we use clustering to find data points with similar attributes?"
+ - How can we use clustering to find data points with similar attributes?
 ::::::

 :::::: objectives
- - "Understand the difference between supervised and unsupervised learning"
+ - Understand the difference between supervised and unsupervised learning.
- - "Identify clusters in data using k-means clustering."
+ - Identify clusters in data using k-means clustering.
- - "Understand the limitations of k-means when clusters overlap."
+ - Understand the limitations of k-means when clusters overlap.
- - "Use spectral clustering to overcome the limitations of k-means."
+ - Use spectral clustering to overcome the limitations of k-means.
 ::::::

 # Unsupervised learning